-HTSB staff consists of the Executive Director, two specialists, secretary, three licensing clerks and a Data Processing Systems Analyst.
-Currently, all positions are filled except for one clerk position.
+HTSB staff consists of the Executive Director, two specialists, secretary, two half time licensing clerks and a Data Processing Systems Analyst.
+Currently, all positions are filled.
 As automation increases HTSB is continually evaluating the appropriate number of staff needed to support the functions and responsibilities of the office.